Xingu peoples: Activism and land

 In May 2019, Xingu women held a women's conference with around 200 attendees on the Ilha Grande where they discussed issues concerning climate change, deforestation, concerns about President Jair Bolsonaro's treatment of indigenous peoples, and the distribution between gender, occupations, and leadership.
 In some families, the men carried out household tasks while the women participated in the conference.

 Between July and August 2019, 147 square kilometers or 57.8 square miles of the Xingu's land was destroyed, which was a 172% increase from the July to August period in 2018.
 Factors that contribute to the loss of land include invasions, illegal activity, and forest fires.
 The recent changes in Xingu land have caused the loss of plants used in medicine.

-In August 2019, Xingu women joined the First Brazilian Indigenous Women's March in Brasilia.
+In August 2019, Xingu women, led by Watatakalu Yawalapiti, joined the First Brazilian Indigenous Women's March in Brasilia.
 The purpose of the march was to promote the defense of indigenous lands and allow indigenous women to be seen in and participate in places outside of their tribes.